Warming, loving, substantial food

 Use a vegetable stock cube, more onions, and no bacon or lard.

-Lard- This is pig fat, heated and strained.
+This is pork fat, heated and strained.
 Nowadays lard is not as popular as it used to be, because of the high percentage of saturated fat.
 But, just as one can occasionally eat an oversweet cake with heaps of whipped cream, one can prepare a dish with lard once in a while.
 Lard was widely used as cooking fat in the past, and modern Chinese cuisine still uses lard a lot.

 To make lard: Take a pound of fresh or salted pork fat.
 Chop it in chunks, put in a skillet without adding anything, heat at low temperature, stir occasionally.
 After 30 to 45 minutes you’ll have cracklings and lard.
 Cracklings are a treat for those people who like them (I do!).
 Dogs and cats also love cracklings, but give it sparingly if at all, because of the fat, and the salt (if you used cured fat).
 During the heating of the pork fat you can add herbs or spices like bay leaf, mace, clove, pepper.
 Strain the lard, put in a jar and keep in the refrigerator (keeps for months).